-One of the most common questions we get from patients interested in LASIK is, “Can I still play sports after my surgery?” and “When can I run after LASIK?”
+Some of the most common questions we get from patients interested in LASIK is, “Can I still play sports after my surgery?” and “When can I run after LASIK?”

 It’s a great question, and since it’s important to many patients, we wrote this short article explaining what you can expect when it comes to sports and LASIK surgery.